Green

 You know your program is working when billionaire Bill Gates dumps a bucket of water on his head and then posts it on social media.

 A few other challenges have come and gone, usually rather quickly.
 Like chewing on detergent pods.
-That trend
+That trend as you can imagine, was not very beneficial to anyone.

 Read more »